 - 1. The ARD Committee will review the evaluation report and determine the need for IH/CB/PT. - 2.
-IEP goals and objectives based on the current IH/CB/PT evaluation will be established for any training services determined appropriate by the ARD Committee. - 3.
-The ARD Committee determines the amount of training time necessary for mastery of the IEP goals and objectives for IH/CB and parent training plan.
-The proposed time for IHT should be documented within the "related services" box of the schedule page within the ARD document.
-Parent Training, if deemed necessary for the student to make appropriate progress, should be documented within the "related services" box on the schedule page of the ARD document.
+In-home/Community Based Training IEP goals and objectives, and/or a Parent Training Plan based on the current IH/CB/PT evaluation will be established for any training services determined appropriate by the ARD Committee. - 3.
+The ARD Committee determines the amount of training time necessary for mastery of the IEP goals and objectives for IH/CB and Parent Training Plan.
+The proposed time for IH/CB/PT should be documented within the "Related Services" section of the schedule page within the ARD document.
 Area of need as well as recommended service times are documented on the Autism Supplement and in the ARD deliberations.